Synthetixio/perps-keepers/prometheus/README.md

     - `PROM_ENDPOINT_TO_SCRAPE` | `PROM_STAGING_ENDPOINT_TO_SCRAPE`

-      Some of the metrics cant access label so to be able do differentiate kovan-ovm from mainnet-ovm we can provide a job name
+      Some of the metrics cant access label so to be able do differentiate goerli-ovm from mainnet-ovm we can provide a job name

     - `PROM_JOB_NAME` | `PROM_STAGING_JOB_NAME`